 You’re looking at a super thick layer of creamy, rich, smooth and silky dark chocolate filling that feels just like the most decadent of truffles, trapped between two layers of crunchy, slightly sweet and crumbly oats and coconut crust.

 Seriously guys, there’s absolutely nothing not to like about these squares.
 They are no bake, and therefore extremely easy to prepare, given that you have access to a high speed blender or good food processor.
 They are also free of gluten and refined sugar, and can very easily be made vegan by replacing the honey with maple syrup.

 But the best part really is that these delicious treats, as decadent as they may be, are truly made with nothing but wholesome ingredients; all things that’ll do your body good.

 Now that don’t mean that you can go ahead and eat the whole pan in one sitting — besides, they are so incredibly rich, I don’t think you’d even be tempted to do that — but that certainly means that you can go ahead and indulge without feeling guilty in the least!

 The first thing you’re gonna want to do is grease and line a 9″ x 13″ baking pan with parchment paper, leaving a bit of an overhang on both long sides for easy removal of the finished bars later.

-Once that’s done, grab a medium saucepan and in it, combine the coconut oil, honey and vanilla and then bring this to a slow simmer over medium heat.
+Once that’s done, grab a medium saucepan and in it, combine the coconut oil, honey (or maple syrup) and vanilla and then bring this to a slow simmer over medium heat.

 To the pan, add the rolled oats, shredded coconut and salt…